Cinnamon/incident-ai-dataset/README.md

 | Damage_Human    | Incidents that resulted in or caused an accident, regardless of severity.
 Include only incidents that actually occurred, and do not include situations that did not lead to an incident.                                                                                                                                       | One employee injured left thigh and<br>left ear.                                                         |
 | Cause           | Tag sentences that confirm the event<br>causing Event_Leak and<br>Event_others.
 Target not only direct<br>causes but also indirect causes (e.g.,<br>Cause's Cause)。<br>In case of ignition or explosion, the<br>three elements of combustion<br>(combustibles, oxygen, and heat)<br>shall be noted cause.                     | As a result of reduced tightening<br>torque in some of the flange sections<br>cooled by hydrogen         |

+### Data Format
+@Hubert: Please provide the explanation about the data format in the file uploaded in directory: `./CE/`

 ### Example Data
 #### Japanese (Original)